Skip to main content

 1. Jalebi

 Hands down, this has been my most favourite dessert since childhood.
 I mean, what’s not to like?
-Imagine deep-fried concentric circles made from a fermented batter of all purpose flour, gram flour (besan), baking soda and water.
+Imagine deep-fried concentric circles made from a fermented batter of all purpose or refined wheat flour, baking soda, and water (some recipes include besan, or gram flour, for texture).
 The crisp circles are then dunked in a sugar syrup to soak up all that sugary goodness.
 Crispy on the outside and chewy on the inside, they are best eaten freshly fried.

 IMAGE: 123RF